Need a New Job? Find It Here!

 Headless browsers can assist you with multitasking.
 While the tests are running in the background, you may do whatever else with your browser or PC.
 We can save hours that we might otherwise spend looking at a screen.

-Let's learn how how to run selenium test automation cases in headless mode.
+Let's learn how to run selenium test automation cases in headless mode.
 This tutorial will focus on the HTML unit and Phantom JS.

 HTMLUnitDriver

 HTMLUnitDriver is the most lightweight and most durable headless browser for WebDriver.
-It is based on HTML unit full stop it is also known as browser driver.
-It is almost the same as Chrome, IE or Firefox driver but it doesn't have GUI so one cannot see the test execution on screen.
+It is based on HTML unit full stop it is also known as a browser driver.
+It is almost the same as Chrome, IE, or Firefox driver but it doesn't have GUI so one cannot see the test execution on screen.

 Features of HTML Unit Driver